 Harry's tick of masochism grows over time as Abe becomes more and more malicious.
 Refusing to let go of some of the only love he’s ever known Harry is blasted into madness from all sides.
 Finally - resorting to the most painful thing he can do to relieve the stress and atone for Abe’s sins - Harry symbolically cuts off his right hand and kills his best friend Abe.

 "And if your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell."

 get more accustomed in our sense of smell

 to this grim belch.
 We’ll then not notice it.”

 - DANTE, Inferno

-Having grown up just outside of Paris, Ontario in a religious setting, I experienced years of soul-searching in the farmlands.
-In an era of emo music and middle school, questions about masculinity, questions about faith, and questions about love were always around and always shunned or insulted.
-With "PARIS", I wanted to explore the early 2000s again and let the toxic culture play itself out.
+Having grown up in rural Ontario in a very religious world, I experienced my years of soul-searching in the farmlands.
+In the era of emo music, questions about masculinity, questions about spirituality, and questions about love were always present but always insulted.
+With "PARIS", I want to explore the early 2000s again and let that toxic culture play itself out.
 There's a saying in the Christian faith that some people worship in the resurrection of Jesus, and others worship in the suffering and crucifixion.
 I think we stand to learn so much more from observing and empathizing with pain than we do from joy.